polinchw/docker-tools/README.md

 - Run a Docker Service on the swarm with this (example) command:

-  sudo docker service create --replicas 2 --name helloworld -p 8080:8080 polinchw/run-helloworld
+  docker service create --replicas 2 --name helloworld -p 8080:8080 polinchw/run-helloworld

 - You can also run all the commands from the Docker Machine.
 This could be very useful if you want script the whole deployment:

-  docker-machine ssh docker-test-swarm-master 'sudo docker service create --replicas 2 --name docker-test p:8080:8080
+  docker-machine ssh docker-test-swarm-master 'docker service create --replicas 2 --name docker-test p:8080:8080
   polinchw/run-helloworld'

 ## Add a load balancer